klahrich/chiefhustler/content/posts/munger-is-the-goat.md

 ![csu](/images/csu.png)

-Now I'm not saying that looking at a P/E is a good way to make investing decisions.
-I'm a huge fan of Constellation and Mark Leonard, but as an investment, I find it uninteresting at this price.
-And yet I see so many fellow fintwitters I respect who are proud to hold it at these levels.
+Now I'm not saying that looking at a P/E is a good way to make investing decisions, and I'm not saying that $CSU.TO is a bad investment looking forward (it could be an excellent one for all I know).
+I'm a huge fan of Constellation and Mark Leonard, but as an investment and at this price, I'm unable to get excited about it.

 Munger's thoughts on the matter are fascinating, and I want to keep them easily accessible forever.
 Here's what he says: